ucla-brain/image-preprocessing-pipeline/LsDeconvolveMultiGPU/README.md

 ## Requirements

 - MATLAB 2023a (tested)
-- CUDA-compatible NVIDIA GPUs (with at least 16 GB VRAM recommended)
+- CUDA-compatible NVIDIA GPUs (with at least 12 GB vRAM recommended)
 - `nvidia-smi` available in system path (for Python wrapper)
 - MATLAB Parallel Computing Toolbox